Skip to main content

 Any business wishing to remain capital-light should partner with a third-party provider, as automation will become inevitable with scale.

-A strong relationship with a 3PL ecommerce fulfillment partner, who has access to a property estate, should facilitate relatively low-risk and low-cost building hopping in the absence of long-term commitment to specific property.
+A strong relationship with a 3PL ecommerce fulfilment partner, who has access to a property estate, should facilitate relatively low-risk and low-cost building hopping in the absence of long-term commitment to a specific property.
 They will also have the project management capability to ensure a smooth transition to a new, larger building when the time comes.

 Conversely, if growth rates are relatively flat, a much longer-term planning, and payback, window will be available.
 In this circumstance, an in-house solution may pay back over that longer term.
 For example, decisions can be made on automation projects that traditionally demand longer payback periods.